aiidalab/aiidalab-widgets-base/docs/source/installation.rst

 Installation
 ************

-The AiiDAlab widgets app comes pre-installed in the AiiDAlab environment.
+The AiiDAlab widgets are already pre-installed in the AiiDAlab environment.

-The app contains
+This includes:

- * the `aiidalab-widgets-base` Python package that contains the widgets (`from aiidalab_widgets_base import ...`)
+ * the ``aiidalab-widgets-base`` Python package that contains the widgets (``from aiidalab_widgets_base import ...``)
- * several Jupyter notebooks illustrating how to use the widgets
+ * the "AiiDAlab Widgets" app that contains Jupyter notebooks illustrating how to use the widgets

 Installation outside the AiiDAlab
 =================================